Doelia/http-runner/README.md

   basic_auth:
     login: admin
     password: ''
   # Array of IP authorised.
-Set as "*" for wildcard
+Set as "*" for wildcard.
+You can use mask IP
   ip_authorised: [127.0.0.1]
 ```